darcy-framework/synq/README.md

 }
 ```

-Example 2: Waiting for nothing
+example 2: waiting for nothing
 ==============================
 In other synchronization aids, waiting for something *not* to happen historically involves waiting for that something to happen, throwing an exception if it does, otherwise catching the timeout and ignoring it.
 In contrast, Synq handles this scenario elegantly: